The Ultimate Guide to Hyperbaric Oxygen Therapy (HBOT)

 Cons

-• Small space can trigger claustrophobia
+• Small spaces can trigger claustrophobia

 • Cannot treat multiple patients simultaneously